A Pretty Flower Fairy Crown for Every Day!

 Fill the underside of the crown first, placing the small flower and leaves along the underside of the crown. ( I started in the middle and worked towards the outside)

 Add a little dab of glue to the base of each flower.
-Careful not to get burnt, hot glue really hurts.
+Be careful not to get burnt, hot glue really hurts.

 Review your work.
 Attach any stray strands, and remove any glue threads that may be present.